 8. Pleasing pesto

 Homemade pesto is a bit of a luxury but man does it take things up a notch.
 The great thing about it is it injects so much flavour into a dish and you can experiment with lots of different herbs and nut combinations.
-There is a particularly lovely roast almond pesto in the Project Me guide that I've designed, which is definitely worth trying out.

 9. Awesome anchovies